invkrh/personal-blog/content/note/kafka.md

 A typical scenario would be to create a topic with a replication factor of 3, set `min.insync.replicas` to 2, and produce with `request.required.acks` of -1.
 This will ensure that the producer raises an exception if a majority of replicas do not receive a write.

-`unclean.leader.election.enable=false`
-Indicates whether to enable replicas not in the ISR set to be elected as leader as a last resort, even though doing so may result in data loss
+Setting `unclean.leader.election.enable` to `false` indicates whether to enable replicas not in the ISR set to be elected as leader as a last resort, even though doing so may result in data loss

 `replica.lag.max.messages`
 `replica.lag.time.max.ms`